 - have extra travel costs because you travel to a hospital or you care for a relative or friend

-- your work-related travel costs increased if you moved because of housing benefit changes
+- have work-related travel costs that would increase if you had to move because of housing benefit changes

 How the council decides

 Your council decides how DHPs are allocated.
 There isn't a clear set of allocation rules.
 The council must be fair and reasonable when deciding.

 Provide as much information as you can to help the council decide.

 DHPs are only paid for short periods.
 The council may expect you to make longer-term changes in your budgeting or housing situation.